learning2hash/learning2hash.github.io/_publications/domnita2020genetic.markdown

 bibkey: domnita2020genetic
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/2007.08311'}
-tags: ['Cross-Modal', 'Independent', 'Retrieval Models', 'Shallow', 'Hashing', 'Applications']
+tags: ['Hashing Fundamentals', 'Indexing and Efficiency', 'Hashing Methods', 'Applications']
 ---
 The problem of fast items retrieval from a fixed collection is often encountered in most computer science areas, from operating system components to